evilsoft/crocks/docs/src/pages/docs/crocks/Maybe.md

 When using a `Maybe`, it is a common practice to lift into a `Just` or a `Nothing` depending on a condition on the value to be lifted.
 It is so common that it warrants a function, and that function is called `safe`.
-Provide a predicate (a function that returns a Boolean) and a value to be lifted.
+Provide a predicate (a function that returns a Boolean) or a [`Pred`][pred] datatypea and the value to be lifted.
 The value will be evaluated against the predicate, and will lift it into a `Just` if true and a `Nothing` if false.

 ```javascript